Inflammatory Bowel Disease

 About 1.6 million adults and 80,000 children have IBDs.

-IBD-associated arthritis is used to describe types of inflammatory arthritis associated with IBD and include psoriatic arthritis, ankylosing spondylitis and reactive arthritis.
+IBD-associated arthritis is used to describe types of inflammatory arthritis associated with IBD and include psoriatic arthritis, axial spondyloarthritis and reactive arthritis.

 While the exact cause of IBD is unknown, scientists believe that the chronic inflammation is a result of an immune system that doesn’t work properly.
 It becomes overactive when triggered by an environmental factor and mistakenly attacks the GI tract.
 People who develop IBDs are more likely to have a family member with one of the conditions.